-The independent directors meet at each regularly scheduled Board meeting in executive session without management present.
-The Lead Director chairs the executive sessions.
-The Lead Director establishes the agenda for each executive session, and also determines which, if any, other individuals, including members of management and independent advisors, should attend each such meeting.
+The independent directors meet at each regularly scheduled Board meeting without management present.
+The Chair and the Vice Chair jointly chair these sessions.
+The Chair and the Vice Chair establish the agenda for each session, and also determine which, if any, other individuals, including members of management and independent advisors, should attend each such meeting.